cybercoder-naj/cybercoder-naj/README.md

 ## 👌 I'm a Student, Musician, Developer, and Teacher

-- 💼 Android Developer Intern at a start up company.
+- 💼 Junior Android Developer at a company.
 - 😎 I've developed many Android applications, some of which are on the Play Store.
 - 🎓 I'm an [Oracle Certified Java Professional][badge].
-- 🌐 Learning how to develop Full Stack web applications with JavaScript/Typescript.
+- 🌐 Full Stack web applications with JavaScript/Typescript.
 - 👨‍🏫 I teach Java via online classes.
 - 🎶 I love rock music: Queen and Bon Jovi Fan; and I play the synthesizer.